The Scandinavian Jesuit School of Theology, Philosophy and Culture

 The city campus is located in the center of Uppsala and has a student residence with full-furnished single bedrooms.
 The students share bathrooms, fully equipped kitchens, laundry room and social spaces.
 Depending on the room, the rent is 3600–5500 SEK a month.

 The Institute is located in the heart of Uppsala, a cultural and educational center with a population of 200,000, including 40,000 students at neighboring Uppsala University.
 Cultural and social life flourish with many venues for music, theatre and exhibitions, as well as social activities in numerous student organizations.

 The Student Nations are central to student life in Uppsala.
 Each of the 13 represents a different province in Sweden providing a space for everything from reading or studying to sports, activities, choir, restaurants and nightlife.
 All students are welcome to join.

 The chapel within the main building of The Newman Institute is open on weekdays for visitors, for moments of peace and contemplation.
-Catholic masses are normally celebrated on Tuesdays at 12:00 and on Wednesdays at 8:00 a.m.
+Catholic masses are normally celebrated on Wednesdays at 8:00 a.m.

 The Catholic parish of St. Lars (Lawrence) is located less than a block away, with daily masses and active student and young adult groups.